Job Announcement: Staff Attorney/Clinical Supervisor: Youth Defender ClinicMonday, May 14, 2018

 - Strong interpersonal skills, flexibility, and demonstrated ability to work well independently and as part of a team

-- Bilingual skills in Spanish preferred
+- Bilingual skills in Spanish highly desirable

 Salary and Benefits: